-Pursuant to the Law on Import and Export Commodity Inspection promulgated by the Standing Committee of the National People's Congress on February 21, 1989 and most recently amended on April 29, 2021, and the Implementing Regulations of the Law on Import and Export Commodity Inspection promulgated by the State Council on August 31, 2005 and most recently amended on March 2, 2019, the consignees or the consignors of imported and exported commodities may complete declaration formalities for inspection on its own or entrust a declaration agent enterprise to complete declaration formalities for inspection and quarantine agency in accordance with the law.
+Pursuant to the Law on Import and Export Commodity Inspection promulgated by the Standing Committee of the National People's Congress on February 21, 1989 and most recently amended on April 29, 2021, and the Implementing Regulations of the Law on Import and Export Commodity Inspection promulgated by the State Council on August 31, 2005 and most recently amended on March 2, 2019, the consignees or the consignors of imported and exported commodities may complete declaration formalities for inspection on its own or entrust a declaration agent enterprise to complete declaration formalities for inspection and shall complete filing formalities with the immigration inspection and quarantine agency in accordance with the law.
 Each of Vipshop China, Vipshop Chongqing, and Ningbo Shanshan has completed the required filings formalities with the competent immigration inspection and quarantine agency.